vmr48-ua/Robotic-Vision-SLAM/README.md

 ```sh
 python3 slam.py prueba.mp4
 ```
-<p align="justify"> Camera and CameraFrame classes are the responsible of the camera calibration and its proper tracking along the whole video.
-Match_frames ensures that the proper points are matched to the keyframes, printing by console the number of point matches found from one keyframe to the next.
-Descriptor keeps track of the points and the mesh production.
-Display makes the 2D representations possible, the 3D one is handled by Descriptor as it already has the point information.
-Finally, Triangulation, as its name describes, is responsible to compute the 3D points themselves given the relative poses.</p>
+<p align="justify"> 'Camera' and 'CameraFrame' classes are the responsible of the camera calibration and its proper tracking along the whole video.
+'Match_frames' ensures that the proper points are matched to the keyframes, printing by console the number of point matches found from one keyframe to the next.
+'Descriptor' keeps track of the points and the mesh production.
+'Display' makes the 2D representations possible, the 3D one is handled by Descriptor as it already has the point information.
+Finally 'Triangulation', as its name describes, is responsible to compute the 3D points themselves given the relative poses.</p>

+> The report requirement photo is included under the benchmark media folder named as 'proof.png'